 The Internal Revenue Board is the supreme administrative appeals authority for cases regarding taxation, VAT, and duties.
-It is independent both of the Directorate of Internal Revenue (Ríkisskattstjóri/RSK) and of the Ministry of Finance.
-The Internal Revenue Board provides independent merits reviews of administrative decisions.
-It reviews a wide range of administrative decisions made by the Directorate of Internal Revenue including its administratively binding advice.
-It is also within the jurisdiction of the Internal Revenue Board to review decisions on inheritance tax made by the district commissioners (sýslumaður).
+It is independent of the Ministry of Finance and the relevant administrative office.
+As such the Internal Revenue Board provides independent merits reviews of administrative decisions.
+It reviews a wide range of administrative decisions made by the Directorate of Internal Revenue (Ríkisskattstjóri/RSK) and the Directorate of Customs (Tollstjóri) including their administratively binding advice.
+It is also within the jurisdiction of the Internal Revenue Board to review decisions on inheritance tax and stamp duty made by the district commissioners (Sýslumaður).

-Another role of the Internal Revenue Board is to rule on fines in cases referred to it by the Directorate of Tax Investigations (Skattrannsóknarstjóri).
+Another role of the Internal Revenue Board is to rule on fines in cases referred to it by the Directorate of Tax Investigations (Skattrannsóknarstjóri ríkisins).

 Important: Making an appeal because of disputes over taxation does not give you a new deadline or payment date for tax claims nor bring about absolution of any penalties that have been charged because of lack of tax payment.
 In special circumstances, this clause can be deviated from with the decision of the Minister of Finance.